 We continue to engage on initiatives and partnerships that support and sponsor a broad range of organizations for the benefit of our local and global communities:

 - Committed to support Caribbean Community projects with a $10 million pledge.

 - Supported global disaster relief efforts with a $5 million pledge.

-- Started a partnership with Mercy Ships.
+- Continued partnership with Mercy Ships.

-- Continued to support the Smithsonian National Museum of African American History & Culture with a $2 million gift over a five year period.
+- Continued to support the Smithsonian National Museum of African American History & Culture with a $2 million gift over a five-year period.

 Business Partner Code of Conduct and Ethics

 Further develop and implement vendor assurance procedure ensuring compliance with Carnival Corporation & plc’s Business Partner Code of Conduct and Ethics.